 Evil Is Petty: Among other examples the Devil makes his debut in the first episode by popping a child's balloon, kicking an old lady's cane out from under her and keying a car.

-Evil Plan: The Devil wants to tempt Bob into sin so he'll go to hell, just to spite God.
+Evil Plan: The Devil wants to tempt Bob into sin so he'll go to hell, just to spite God and see him recreate everything.

 Figure It Out Yourself: Inverted: God gives clear instructions most of the time, yet Bob doesn't get the point.
 This is why He's so frustrated in the first episode.
 "This is not new stuff!
 It's written down on scrolls, and books and stone tablets.
 What do you want me to do!?
 Scribble it on a bar napkin?"